immutant/immutant.org/tutorials/installation.md

 managing their life-cycles.
 The last time this tutorial was updated the plugin was at version **#{site.latest_plugin_version}**, but we recommend you check [clojars] for the latest version.

-The plugin supports both Leiningen 1.x and 2.x.
-If you are running Leiningen 1.x, version **1.6.2** or greater should work, but we only test with the latest version (currently **1.7.1**).
+The plugin only supports both Leiningen 2.0.0 and higher.
-If you are using Leiningen 2.x, you need **2.0.0-preview7** or newer.

-### Installing under Leinignen 1.x

-For this tutorial, we'll install `lein-immutant` as a global plugin that can be used within any project or outside of a project.
-The plugin provides several tasks that are useful outside of a project directory.

-To install it as a global plugin:

-     $ lein plugin install lein-immutant #{site.latest_plugin_version}
-    [INFO] Unable to find resource 'lein-immutant:lein-immutant:jar:#{site.latest_plugin_version}' in repository central (http://repo1.maven.org/maven2)
-    Copying 20 files to /var/folders/x0/5th62wkd2cd74dv5fn2trs6h0000gp/T/lein-a1f96bfe-33e8-42aa-893f-be22a6cf6fa7/lib
-    Including lein-immutant-#{site.latest_plugin_version}.jar
-    Including clj-http-0.2.7.jar
-    Including commons-codec-1.5.jar
-    Including commons-io-2.1.jar
-    Including commons-logging-1.1.1.jar
-    Including core.contracts-0.0.1.jar
-    Including core.unify-0.5.3.jar
-    Including data.json-0.1.1.jar
-    Including deploy-tools-0.9.2.jar
-    Including digest-1.4.0.jar
-    Including fntest-0.3.2.jar
-    Including httpclient-4.1.2.jar
-    Including httpcore-4.1.2.jar
-    Including httpmime-4.1.2.jar
-    Including jboss-as-management-0.1.2.jar
-    Including leinjacker-0.3.3.jar
-    Including overlay-1.2.2.jar
-    Including progress-1.0.1.jar
-    Including slingshot-0.9.0.jar
-    Including tools.cli-0.2.1.jar
-    Including tools.nrepl-0.2.0-beta9.jar
-    Created lein-immutant-#{site.latest_plugin_version}.jar

-### Installing under Leiningen 2.x
+### Installing under Leiningen

-Installing the plugin for Leiningen 2.x is just a matter of adding it to the `:plugin` list in the `:user` profile of `~/.lein/profiles.clj`:
+Installing the plugin for Leiningen is just a matter of adding it to the `:plugin` list in the `:user` profile of `~/.lein/profiles.clj`:

     {:user {:plugins [[lein-immutant "#{site.latest_plugin_version}"]]}}